-The farm café is open seven days per week all year from 7am to 5pm.
-They sell raspberries from their shop during the raspberry season, which runs from early December to Mother’s Day in May.
-Fresh sweet strawberries are available now.
+The farm café is open seven days per week all year from 7:00am to 5:00pm.
+Christmas Hills sell raspberries from their shop during the raspberry season, which runs from early December to Mother’s Day in May.
+Fresh sweet strawberries are available too.
 They also sell decadent and delicious raspberry products including chocolate dipped raspberries and rich creamy raspberry ice cream.
 They are 30 minutes from the Spirit of Tasmania terminal or 45 minutes from the Launceston airport.

-Thanks to Lorraine McNeair for her ground-work on this article, and for communicating with her former colleague & current farm cafe manager, Lindi Dornauf.
+Thanks to Lorraine McNeair for her ground-work on this article, and for communicating with her former colleague and current farm cafe manager, Lindi Dornauf.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!